I. General Principles

 VIII.
 Record Retention

 Subject to Section V.14., records of the University OSCCS and the SCB directly related to non-academic cases heard under the University Student Conduct System shall be destroyed after a period of ten years from the date of final adjudication.
 If a student withdraws from the University prior to final adjudication, the records shall not be destroyed.
-Records of the University OSCCS, the SCB, and the USAIB directly related to allegations of academic misconduct or cases resulting in suspension or expulsion, and any applicable transcript notations, shall be maintained indefinitely.
+Records of the University OSCCS, the SCB, and the USHIB directly related to allegations of academic misconduct or cases resulting in suspension or expulsion, and any applicable transcript notations, shall be maintained indefinitely.

 IX.
 Report on Student Conduct